dfrojas/dfrojas.github.io/_posts/2024-22-11-integrating-Rust-and-SwiftUI.md

 ```

 ### Cargo.toml
 For this project, I'm using a dynamic library.
-I'm not pasting the entire Cargo file of Open Water because I have different binaries defined there that are not relevant for this article.
+I'm not pasting the entire Cargo file of Open Water because I have different binaries defined there that are not relevant to this article.

 <figure>
   <figcaption>File: lib/Cargo.toml</figcaption>